-The Child Support Program is part of the Commonwealth Department of Human Services.
+The Child Support Scheme is part of the Commonwealth Department of Human Services.
 Centrelink and Medicare are also part of the Department of Human Services.
-The Child Support Program administers the Child Support legislation, which is made up of the Child Support (Assessment) Act 1989 (Cth) and the Child Support (Registration and Collection) Act 1988 (Cth).
+The Department administers the Child Support legislation, which is made up of the Child Support (Assessment) Act 1989 (Cth) and the Child Support (Registration and Collection) Act 1988 (Cth).

 Child Support Assessments